DeleteMe vs Incogni vs OneRep vs OfflistMe2026 Comparison

 What is the cheapest data removal service?

-Among the four major services, OfflistMe is the lowest-cost option at $2.50 for basic access (one-time, no subscription).
-DeleteMe costs $129/year, Incogni costs $77.88/year (billed annually), and OneRep costs $99.96/year.
+Among the four major services, OfflistMe is the lowest-cost option at $5 for basic access (one-time, no subscription).
+DeleteMe costs $129/year (individual), Incogni costs $95.88/year Standard (billed annually), and OneRep costs $99.95/year.
 The cost difference is significant if you only need one-time coverage rather than ongoing monitoring.
 However, subscription services provide continuous re-removal as data reappears, which one-time services do not.

 Do data removal services require a government ID?